 New York Life

 If you are a member of AARP, you may want to consider getting a quote from New York Life.
 The company has a partnership with AARP, which offers exclusive pricing and policy features to members.
 If you are worried about life insurance medical exams, the AARP program through New York Life could be a great choice, as no medical exams are required to get a policy.

-If you are interested in a final expense policy, which is a type of whole life policy which provides a small death benefit to cover end-of-life expenses, Transamerica could be a good fit.
-The company also offers other types of life insurance, such as term life, whole life and universal life.
+If you are interested in a final expense policy, which is a type of whole life policy that provides a small death benefit to cover end-of-life expenses, Transamerica could be a good fit.
+The company also offers several other types of life insurance plans, including term life, whole life and universal life.

 How to choose the best life insurance for people over 50